Puankhequa: 1760 to 1788

+1790s to 1810s

+By 1798, most of the hong firms established before 1790 had folded, except that of Puankhequa II, who had succeeded his father as head of the firm.
+By then it was the most prosperous house and Puankhe clan had become the wealthiest merchant in Canton.

+A year later, all the European firms had left Canton, except for the Swedes (who left in 1831) and the Spaniards (in 1834).
+Puankhequa II retained the Swedes as clients until the Swedish East India Company folded in 1813.

+By the time the Hong merchants disbanded in 1834, Puankhequa II's firm had become the longest-surviving of them all.
+Thereafter, the family diversified their commercial interests in foreign countries.
+As globalization grew, the significance of the Cantonese family became less concentrated compared to previous centuries.
+Members of the Puankhe clan, migrated to Hong Kong while others moved to Canada, United States, and Europe.

+Botanical specimens

 In 1806, Puankhequa II was in correspondence with Sir Joseph Banks who thanked him for botanical specimens he had supplied for Kew Gardens.
-In return Banks sent him other plants which he thought would be useful in China.
+In return, Banks sent him other plants which he thought would be useful in China.

 Sweden

 According to tradition and numerous sources, Puankhequa made the journey to Sweden and stayed or lived in Gothenburg for some time at the invitation of Niclas Sahlgren, but further research in 2007 by LarsOlof Lööf (Note: LarsOlof Lööf was intendant at the Museum of Gothenburg, specializing in managing the archives.) disproved this and concluded that Puankhequa never visited Sweden.
 He gave a portrait of himself to Sahlgren, an oil painting on a mirror.
 The painting is now in the collection of the Museum of Gothenburg.
 The documentation regarding the painting mentions him as personal friend of Sahlgren and adviser to the Swedish East India Company.
 Puankhequa is also depicted in a big mural in the museum (formerly the East India House) where he is seen negotiating with Swedish merchants on the shore of the Pearl River.
 The first recorded visit by a Chinese to Sweden was made by the merchant and linguist (translator) for the Swedish East India Company, Choi A-fuk (or Afock), in 1786.